RenchuSong/ProteinViewer/README.md

 #### ProteinViewerWrapper(width, height, DOMObj, data):

-Append a canvas to DOMObj, with width and height specified. data is a json object following the format above.
+Append a protein viewing canvas to DOMObj, with width and height specified. data is a json object following the format above.

+## ProteinViewer

+Customizable protein viewing class.

+### API:

+##### ProteinViewer(width, height, DOMObj, [sceneMinX, sceneMaxX, sceneMinY, sceneMaxY]):

+Append an empty protein viewing canvas to DOMObj, with width and height specified.
+Optional parameters can specify the range of camera, default to [-width / 2, width / 2] * [-height / 2, height / 2].

+#### appendProtein(x, y, z, data, [color, scale, lineRadius, planeWidth]):

+Append a protein to the canvas.

+x, y, z specifies the center location of the protein.

+data follows the following format:

+	[

+		{"x" : -12.7110, "y" : -76.6390, "z" : 20.3000, "type" : 0},

+		{"x" : -14.6360, "y" : -73.3960, "z" : 19.7790, "type" : 0},

+		{"x" : -15.7110, "y" : -70.6390, "z" : 18.3000, "type" : 1},

+		{"x" : -16.6360, "y" : -68.3960, "z" : 17.7790, "type" : 1},

+		...

+	]

+color is a hex number, e.g, 0xff0000

+scale is used to scaling the protein proportionally.

+lineRadius defines the radius of line and thickness of slice / roll.
+Default to 1.0.

+planeWidth defines the width of the slice / roll.
+Default to 6.0.

+#### hideProtein(index):

+Hide the index_{th} added protein.

+#### showProtein(index):

+Show the index_{th} added protein.